 Hi !

 My name is Nicolas and I've been a software developer for 8 years now.
 I currently work as a frontend and mobile developer (React, React Native, TypeScript/JavaScript) on complex business web tools and cross-platform mobile applications.
-I think code is just a way to ship good useful products to end users, so it's important to consider who uses it and why it matters.
+I only see code as a way to ship good useful products to end users not as an end in itself, so it's important to consider why we write it, who uses it and why it matters.

 I have an ambivalent relationship with technology, despite (and perhaps because of) my position in this industry.
 Rather than seeing it as an inevitable feature of modernity, I believe technology is a political choice that can and must be questioned, reoriented, or even rejected depending on our societal values.
 It shapes how society is organized and it affects humans in many ways, so it shouldn't be treated as a neutral tool but subjected to critical analysis of its impacts.